Spanish (SPAN)

 This course enhances students’ use of Spanish for business in the U.S. and abroad.
 The course provides a foundation in Spanish vocabulary used by different types of companies, management, offices and communications, and human resources.
 The course develops students’ cultural understanding of the Spanish-speaking world, which are essential for conducting business successfully in Spanish.
 The course includes interpretive and productive activities & cross-cultural communications skills.

-SPAN 320.
-CULTURAL STUDIES IN SPAIN.
+SPAN 323.
+HISPANIC CULTURAL STUDIES.
 5 Credits.

 Pre-requisites: SPAN 203 or permission of the instructor.